William Regal: World Television Champion (1993–1994)

 In the fall of 1992, Matthews reached out to Bill Watts on a position in World Championship Wrestling (WCW).
 Watts responded favourably to Regal's letter and offered him a contract.
 He began as a fan favourite character, still as Steve Regal.
 Regal made his televised debut on the 30 January 1993 episode of Saturday Night and defeated enhancement talent Bob Cook in his in-ring debut on the following week's Saturday Night.
 Shortly after his debut, Regal entered a tournament for the vacant WCW World Television Championship in which he defeated The Barbarian in the first round before losing to Johnny B. Badd in the quarterfinals.

-He became the villain "Lord Steven Regal" on the 12 June episode of Saturday Night, claiming descent from William the Conqueror and Sir William began serving as his manager.
+He became the villain "Lord Steven Regal" on the 12 June episode of Saturday Night, claiming descent from William the Conqueror.
+Sir William began serving as his manager.
 At times arrogantly charming in this persona, one of his memorable statements to a post-match interviewer was: "Do you know what my New Year's resolution is going to be?
 To wake up a half an hour earlier so I can hate you more".
 His first major win after the character change was against Marcus Alexander Bagwell on 16 June Clash of the Champions XXIII.
 Regal was scheduled to face Bagwell's partner 2 Cold Scorpio on 18 August Clash of the Champions XXIV, but he was replaced by Bobby Eaton.
 Regal himself substituted for the injured Brian Pillman to team with Steve Austin in a WCW World Tag Team Championship defence against Arn Anderson and Paul Roma; Regal and Austin lost that match.